Orange-OpenSource/noria-ontology/ontology/README.md

 ```

 If precise vocabulary/concept alignment is not defined, Concepts should at least have an "*alignment reference*" in its `rdfs:comment` metadata (e.g. "*this concept is partially in line with the semantics of `bot:Site`*").

+## References

+See the following links for useful details:

+* Daniel Garijo and María Poveda-Villalón.
+A checklist for complete vocabulary metadata.
+URL: https://w3id.org/widoco/bestPractices